-On September 18, we announced that Semmle is joining the GitHub family.
+On September 18th 2019, we announced that Semmle was joining the GitHub family.

 This is a fantastic next step towards our goal to secure the world’s software.

 With this combined power come some exciting changes:

 - Firstly, the “QL” product and tooling has been renamed to CodeQL, and more of the query technology is now free to use for analyzing open source codebases.

 - Secondly, what was previously called a “QL snapshot” is now a CodeQL database.

 LGTM alerts are generated by queries that run on CodeQL databases: a structural representation of source code.
 These databases can be downloaded from LGTM.com for anyone to develop and run their own queries locally.
 If you prefer to build your own CodeQL database for an open source codebase, this is now also possible!

 The CodeQL command-line interface (CLI) is now freely available for anyone to use on open source code.
 For details and access, see CodeQL in the GitHub Security Lab.